 Capacity import constraints as explained in Section 2.7 of this manual

+Eligible external interfaces for use by system-backed capacity import resources and generator-backed capacity import resources

 In addition to these reporting requirements, the IESO will also publish:

-the dates for capacity auction participants to enroll potential capacity auction resources and the amount of auction capacity that they are willing to provide for each potential capacity auction resource;
+the dates for capacity auction participants to submit a capacity qualification request;

+the date by which the IESO will notify capacity auction participants of the unforced capacity of their potential capacity auction resource;

 the date by which capacity auction participants must post a capacity auction deposit;

-the dates that the IESO will conduct the capacity auction as well as the date by which the IESO will publish the public and confidential post-auction reports (Ch.
-7, S. 18.5.4 of the market rules); and
+the dates that the IESO will conduct the capacity auction as well as the date by which the IESO will publish the public and confidential post-auction reports; and

-a link to a mapping tool to assist with the determination of which zone capacity auction resources are located, based on their physical address.Pre-Auction Authorization Process
+a link to a mapping tool to assist with the determination of which zone capacity auction resources are located, based on their physical address

+Pre-Auction Authorization Process

 (market rules: Ch.2, ss.
 2.1.1.11 and 2.1.1.12, Ch.
 7, ss.
 18.2.1.1, 19.8 and 19.9A)